 This course introduces Biochemistry and Molecular Biology students to the department and the University of Massachusetts.
 Topics covered include: orientation to the university, time management, study skills, finding resources on campus, registration, graduation, completing an honors thesis, and professional development.
 Prerequisites: None.

 Biochem 285 - Cellular & Molecular Biology

 For sophomore-level majors in biology, microbiology, or biochemistry.
-Building upon concepts introduced in BIOLOGY 151, consideration given to structure and function at the cellular, subcellular, and molecular levels.
+Building upon concepts introduced in BIOLOGY 151/152, consideration given to structure and function at the cellular, subcellular, and molecular levels.
 Equally divided between aspects of molecular biology and cellular biology.
-Prerequisites: BIOLOGY 151 or BIOLOGY 190H or Chem Eng 220 with a grade of 'C' or better AND CHEM 111 or 121H with a grade of 'C-' or better AND CHEM 112 or 122H with a grade of 'C-' or better.
+Prerequisites: BIOLOGY 151 or BIOLOGY 161H or CHEM-ENG 220 with a grade of C or better; AND BIOLOGY 152 or BIOLOGY 162H with a grade of C or better; AND CHEM 111 or 121 or 121H with a C- or better; AND CHEM 112 or 122 or 122H with a C- or better.

 Biochem 291H - Honors Colloquium